woptimize/wop-responsive-block-settings/readme.txt

 = Manual installation =

-1. Upload the `responsive-block-settings` folder to the `/wp-content/plugins/` directory.
+1. Upload the `wop-responsive-block-settings` folder to the `/wp-content/plugins/` directory.
 2. Go to **Plugins** in your WordPress admin dashboard.
 3. Find and activate the **Responsive Block Settings** plugin.